jkingportfolio/CI_PP4_Pic_Pals/README.md

 2. As a user, I want to see a visual indicator of having like a post so that i can tell if I have previously like that post.
 3. As a user, I want to like and unlike posts so that *i can show my appreciation of another users post.
 4. As a user, I want to delete my posts so that i can permanently remove posts I do not wish to keep
-5. As a user, I want to edit my posts so that i can correct spelling mistakes or hashtags I may have enter into comments.
+5. As a user, I want to edit my posts so that i can correct spelling mistakes or I may have enter into the post caption.
 6. As a user, I want to view post comments so that i can fulfill the aim of the app
 7. As a user, I want to comment on other posts so that i can interact with other users
 8. As a user, I want to manage my posts so that i can add, edit or delete posts as needed.